jjloomis/wordpress-aesop-story-engine-basics/adding-content-to-your-site/adding-a-blockquote-component.md

 | Cite | If you would like to site the source of the quote in the blockquote, add the source's name here.
 Note: This is optional. |
 | Reveal Effect | In Place |

+6. When finished, click Insert Component.
+The component's shortcode will appear in the Text editor.
+7. In the Publish section of your Post, click Update.

+## Adjusting quote size

+1. In your Post, make sure the Text editor is active.
+2. Find the shortcode for your blockquote.
+The shortcode will start with `[aesop_quote `.
+3. In the shortcode, find the `size` parameter.
+Change the size to a new number between 1 and 10.
+Note: Do not delete the `" "` around the number.
+4. In the Publish section of your Post, click Update.
+Preview your changes.
+Make further adjustments as needed.